zesstra/mudstandards/intermud/doc/intermud-v25.rst

 used to determine when all buffered packets have been received.
 The rest-of-packet part is not parsed, but is stored while the receiver awaits the other parts of the packet.
-When/if all parts have been received they are concatenated (without the fragmentation header and M fields of the individual fragments) and decoded as a normal packet.
+When/if all parts have been received they are concatenated (without the fragmentation header and S fields of the individual fragments) and decoded as a normal packet.

 When storing fragments of a packet, the receiver **MUST** use a unique packet